Cost of Living 2024: Everything you need to know about handling rising living costs

 Cash rate hikes have significantly driven up the cost of mortgage repayments in Australia, for variable and fixed rate home loans alike.

-The pace of rate hikes will likely slow down in 2024, but the damage is more or less done.
+There are no more hikes expected in 2024 and some experts predict the cash rate could even come down in December.
+But the damage is more or less done.
 The official cash rate was 0.10% in May 2022.
-Now in April 2024, it's 4.35%.
+Now in October 2024, it's 4.35%.

 Here are some ways to lower the cost of your home loan repayments in 2024:

-• Do your research.
-Compare home loans to get started.
+• Do your research: Compare home loans to get started.
 If you find a better deal, consider refinancing.

-• Pay off your principal.
-Making extra repayments to reduce your principal can decrease the size of your mortgage repayments and save interest in the long run.
+• Pay off your principal: Making extra repayments to reduce your principal can decrease the size of your mortgage repayments and save interest in the long run.

-• Put your savings in an offset account.
-Offset accounts 'offset' the amount of interest you pay on your home loan.
+• Put your savings in an offset account: Offset accounts 'offset' the amount of interest you pay on your home loan.

-• Think outside the box.
-If you're looking to become a first home buyer in 2024, consider smaller or up-and-coming property markets to buy in to reduce the size of your home loan.
+• Think outside the box: If you're looking to become a first home buyer in 2024, consider smaller or up-and-coming property markets to buy in to reduce the size of your home loan.
 Alternatively, you could become a rentvestor to build home equity while living in your preferred suburb.
 If you're thinking about selling or downsizing, remember to watch out for capital gains tax

 Savings accounts